djhuangit/Synthetic-Data-Generator-From-User-Prompts/README.md

 2. **Test-Driven Approach**: Comprehensive testing without external API dependencies
 3. **Performance Focus**: Built with scalability and speed requirements in mind
 4. **Documentation**: Clear documentation and examples for easy adoption

-## License

-This project was created as part of the BMAD workshop for educational purposes.

-## Acknowledgments

-- **BMAD Workshop**: For providing the systematic development framework
-- **Claude Code**: For AI-powered development assistance and code generation
-- **Faker Community**: For the excellent synthetic data generation library
-- **FastAPI Team**: For the modern, high-performance web framework